-This project only took about ten minutes (besides the baking to set the paint on the mug) and now I have a super cute and festive mug for my hot chocolate!
+This project only took about ten minutes (besides the baking to set the paint on the mug) and it turned out great—I love drinking hot chocolate out of fun DIY mugs!
 These mugs also make the perfect holiday gift for friends and neighbors.
 You could even give homemade hot chocolate mix in a little baggie along with the mug; just add hot water or milk to make a delicious cup of hot chocolate!

 - 10 minutes (time spent doing stuff)